United States of America

 What to see in Kentucky

 Kentucky has something to offer all its visitors, giving them a lot more than just fried chicken to write home about!
-With over 50 state parks, the Bluegrass State's natural attractions draw those with a penchant for the outdoors from all over the globe.
+With around 50 state parks, the Bluegrass State's natural attractions draw those with a penchant for the outdoors from all over the globe.

 Its largest city, Louisville, is home to the famous Kentucky Derby, the renowned horse race held at Churchill Downs on the first Saturday of every May.
-Whether it's the famed and popular Derby or the 350-mile expanse of the Kentucky caves at Mammoth Cave National Park, Kentucky makes for a popular tourist destination for anyone with an affinity for the open air.
+Whether it's the famed and popular Derby or the 405-mile expanse of the Kentucky caves at Mammoth Cave National Park, Kentucky makes for a popular tourist destination for anyone with an affinity for the open air.

-The home of the most famous horse race in America, Churchill downs is full of tradition and amazing stories.
+The home of the most famous horse race in America, Churchill Downs is full of tradition and amazing stories.
 It opened in 1875, and has hosted the Kentucky Derby ever since.
 The track also hosts the…

 Even those who aren't horse racing fans can experience the thrill of the sport at the museum and through tours offered at Churchill Downs.
 Established in 1874, it's one of the world's oldest…